 Affections: (When one touches your heart, use your own words.)

-- O Jesus, come to me today.
+- Jesus, you will come to me today.

-- I will cry out to you!
+- My heart will call out to you.

 Resolutions: (Possibly you might want to make your own.)